 "Have you not heard of the grandfather paradox?"

-"Totally irrelevant.
-The jutsu doesn't send a duplicate of yourself, it just throws your mind and soul into the past."
+"Ha!
+Believe it when I tell ya that it's a total non-issue.
+Anyway, the jutsu doesn't send a duplicate of yourself or anything like that.
+It just throws your mind and soul into the past."

 Sasuke had stopped sneaking towards them and was listening in with increasing confusion.